core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Terminology for Security Context: avoid "immutable"; use "long-term" and "varying".

-* Reference on achieving proof-of-possession for group members and Group Manager.
+* Reference on achieving proof of possession for group members and Group Manager.

 * Not only CWTs but also CCSs can be tagged.